 Homeowner gets less of the profits when the home is sold

-These programs can significantly reduce the costs of buying a home—sometimes eliminating the down payment and closing costs entirely.
-Shared equity mortgages can also lower a homeowner's monthly payments and help ensure housing in a particular geographic area is more affordable on the whole.
+These programs can reduce the costs of buying a home to a large degree.
+They may even help a buyer get rid of the down payment and closing costs in full.
+Shared equity mortgages can also lower monthly payments and help ensure that housing in a given city or town is more affordable on the whole.

-A study from the Urban Institute shows these mortgages help buyers build equity to purchase higher-priced homes later on.
+A study from the Urban Institute shows that shared equity mortgages help buyers afford to purchase higher priced homes later on in life.

-Shared equity programs can also help buyers avoid the costs of private mortgage insurance (PMI), which can be required when a down payment is less than 20% of the home's sales price.
-PMI won't be required if the down payment provided by the investor is significant enough.
+Shared equity mortgage programs can also help buyers avoid the costs of private mortgage insurance (PMI).
+Some lenders require PMI when a down payment is less than 20% of the home's sales price.
+But if the investor or shared equity lender provides enough funding to cover the down payment, PMI won't be needed by other lenders.

-These programs nonetheless limit how much you can make off the sale of your home.
+What you give up with these programs is full stake in the future profit.
+They put a hard limit on how much you can make off the sale of your home.

-Shared equity programs aren’t available everywhere, and options can vary greatly depending upon your location.
+Shared equity programs aren’t always easy to come by, and options can vary greatly depending on where you are looking to buy.

 Private Shared Equity Mortgage Programs

-Shared equity products are emerging from private companies in addition to the shared equity mortgage programs offered by municipalities, nonprofits, and other similar organizations.
-Some of these options include Haus, Noah, Point, Unison, and OWN Home Finance.
+Shared equity mortgage products are now cropping up from private sources as well.
+Some of these options include Haus, Noah, Point, and OWN Home Finance.

-Some of these companies will match a portion of every dollar you put toward the upfront costs of your home, while others share in certain parts of your equity, some even after you’re in the home.
+Private versions offer a range of new perks.
+Some will match a portion of every dollar you put toward the upfront costs of your home, while others share in certain parts of your equity, some even after you’re in the home.

-Each organization can take a slightly different approach, but they all follow the general shared equity model, reducing the costs of buying a home either upfront or through lower monthly payments.
+Each private source of shared equity products might differ slightly in their approach, but they all follow the standard model.
+They reduce the costs of buying a home either upfront or through lower monthly payments.

 Is a Shared Equity Mortgage Right for You?

-Shared equity mortgages can be a good option if you’re a first-time homebuyer, have a low income, or just don’t have much saved up for a down payment or for closing costs.
-They do come with a long-term cost, however, so make sure you weigh the full consequences of sharing your home’s equity with an outside investor or party.
+Shared equity mortgages can be a good option if you’re buying a home for the first time, if you have a low income, or if you simply don’t have much saved up for a down payment or for closing costs.
+They do come with a long-term cost, so make sure you weigh all the outcomes and risks of sharing your home’s equity with an outside party.

 You can apply online via the organization’s website to get a shared equity mortgage.
-You’ll have to fill out a form to see if you qualify for the program.
-As with other mortgage lenders, you’ll need to provide personal information.
-Eligibility and approval are based on your income and household size, as well as the amount of the loan.
+You’ll first have to fill out a form to see if you qualify for the program.
+As with other mortgage lenders, you’ll need to provide information about your income, credit, debt load, and more.
+Your final eligibility and approval are based on your income and household size, as well as the total amount of the loan.

-- A shared equity mortgage program assists would-be homebuyers with the costs of purchasing a property in exchange for a stake in the property’s equity when it’s eventually sold.
+- A shared equity mortgage program assists people with the costs of buying real estate in exchange for a stake in the home's equity when it is later sold.

-- These mortgages can come with quite a few restrictions, such as how much the property can eventually be sold for and to whom.
+- These mortgages can come with quite a few rules, such as limits on the future sale price and on who may buy it.